raajeshmenghwar/wazuh-soc-siem-solution/network-monitoring/suricata-ids-integration.md

 ---

-🛡️ Where Should Suricata Be Installed?
+## Where Should Suricata Be Installed?

-Suricata is a powerful network threat detection engine, but it must be placed strategically in your network to be effective and useful in your Wazuh SIEM setup.
+Suricata is a powerful network threat detection engine, but it **must be placed strategically** in your network to be effective and useful in your Wazuh SIEM setup.

-✅ Recommended Installation Locations:
+### Recommended Installation Locations

-Wazuh Manager
+- **Wazuh Manager**
   Place Suricata on the same host as the Wazuh Manager.
-This allows Wazuh to easily access and process Suricata's alerts (from /var/log/suricata/fast.log or /eve.json) without needing external log forwarding.
+This allows Wazuh to easily access and process Suricata's alerts (from `/var/log/suricata/fast.log` or `/eve.json`) **without needing external log forwarding**.

-DMZ Nodes / Perimeter Servers / Bastion Hosts / Web Servers These are high-exposure points where incoming and outgoing traffic should be monitored closely.
-Installing Suricata here helps detect scanning, malware, or C2 activities before they reach internal assets.
+- **DMZ Nodes / Perimeter Servers / Bastion Hosts / Web Servers**
+  These are high-exposure points where incoming and outgoing traffic should be monitored closely.
+Installing Suricata here helps detect scanning, malware, or C2 activities **before they reach internal assets**.

+---

-❌ Not Recommended (unless necessary):
+### Not Recommended (Unless Necessary)

-Normal Endpoints / Workstations / Desktops
+- **Normal Endpoints / Workstations / Desktops**
-Do not install Suricata on every endpoint.
+  Do **not** install Suricata on every endpoint.
 It can cause confusion and unnecessary resource consumption.

   Only consider it when:

-You're running high-risk services on the host
+  - You're running **high-risk services** on the host

-You need deep packet inspection at the endpoint level
+  - You need **deep packet inspection** at the endpoint level

-You have the infrastructure to manage, ship, and analyze logs from multiple agents manually
+  - You have the infrastructure to **manually manage, ship, and analyze logs** from multiple agents

+---

-⚠️ Why This Matters:
+### Why This Matters (Beginner Warning)

- Important Note:
+**Important Note:**
-Many beginners make the mistake of installing Suricata on a Wazuh agent (endpoint) and expect logs to show up in the Wazuh dashboard automatically.
+Many beginners and colleagues often get stuck at this stage by installing Suricata on a **Wazuh agent (endpoint)** and then wonder why logs are not showing up in the Wazuh dashboard.

-That won't happen unless the logs are explicitly shipped back to the Wazuh Manager, which requires additional configuration (like Filebeat or Logstash).
+The reason is simple:
+Suricata does **not automatically send its logs to the Wazuh Manager**.
+You must configure additional tools like **Filebeat** or **Logstash** to forward the logs — which is often skipped or misconfigured.

-To avoid unnecessary complexity:
+To avoid this common mistake:
-➡️ Install Suricata where it makes sense — near network entry/exit points or your Wazuh Manager — not everywhere.
+**Install Suricata only where it makes sense** — near network entry/exit points or on the Wazuh Manager itself — **not on every endpoint.**

 ---